- Monday 10 June 2019

 - The purchase price of the requested equipment is usually expected to meet a minimum threshold of $100,000.

-- The application must be deemed to pass the ‘collaborative test’ (see application Guidelines).
+- The application must be deemed to pass the ‘collaborative test’ (see Funding Rules).

-- A 0.5 FTE appointment within the University.
+- The applicant must have a 0.5 FTE (or greater) appointment within the University.

 How to apply